reza55n/ExcelLockConditionalRange/README.md

 # ExcelLockConditionalRange
-**Prevent unwanted changes in conditional formatting, during editing current sheet.**
+**Prevent fragmentation in conditional formatting, during editing current sheet.**

 This script keeps current worksheet's conditional formattings' ranges the same as specified first time.
 Also when pasting new rules into worksheet, it detects and removes duplicate rules.